Imparting Interpretability to Word Embeddings while Preserving Semantic Structure: Experiments and Results All necessary source codes to reproduce the experiments in this section are available at https://github.com/koc-lab/imparting-interpretability

-In Fig.~\ref{fig:sim}, we demonstrate the particular way in which the proposed algorithm \eqref{eq:proposed} influences the vector representation distributions.
-Specifically, we consider, for illustration, the $32^{nd}$ dimension values for the original GloVe algorithm and our modified version, restricting the plots to the top-1000 words with respect to their frequency ranks for clarity of presentation.
-In Fig.~\ref{fig:sim}, the words in the horizontal axis are sorted in descending order with respect to the values at the $32^{nd}$ dimension of their word embedding vectors coming from the original GloVe algorithm.
-The dimension values are denoted with blue and red/green markers for the original and the proposed algorithms, respectively.
-Additionally, the top-50 words that achieve the greatest $32^{nd}$ dimension values among the considered 1000 words are emphasized with enlarged markers, along with text annotations.
-In the presented simulation of the proposed algorithm, the $32^{nd}$ dimension values are encoded with the concept \verb|JUDGMENT|, which is reflected as an increase in the dimension values for words such as \verb|committee|, \verb|academy|, and \verb|article|.
-We note that these words (\emph{red\/}) are \emph{not\/} part of the pre-determined word-group for the concept \verb|JUDGMENT|, in contrast to words such as \verb|award|, \verb|review| and \verb|account| (\emph{green\/}) which are.
-This implies that the increase in the corresponding dimension values seen for these words is attributable to the joint effect of the first term in \eqref{eq:proposed} which is inherited from the original GloVe algorithm, in conjunction with the remaining terms in the proposed objective expression \eqref{eq:proposed}.
-This experiment illustrates that the proposed algorithm is able to impart the concept of \verb|JUDGMENT| on its designated vector dimension above and beyond the supplied list of words belonging to the concept word-group for that dimension.
 We also present the list of words with the greatest dimension value for the dimensions 11, 13, 16, 31, 36, 39, 41, 43 and 79 in Table~\ref{table:effect_on_top_words}.
 These dimensions are aligned/imparted with the concepts that are given in the column headers.
-In Table~\ref{table:effect_on_top_words}, the words that are highlighted with green denote the words that exist in the corresponding word-group obtained from Roget's Thesaurus (and are thus explicitly forced to achieve increased dimension values), while the red words denote the words that achieve increased dimension values by virtue of their cooccurrence statistics with the thesaurus-based words (indirectly, without being explicitly forced).
-This again illustrates that a semantic concept can indeed be coded to a vector dimension provided that a sensible lexical resource is used to guide semantically related words to the desired vector dimension via the proposed objective function in \eqref{eq:proposed}.
+In Table~\ref{table:effect_on_top_words}, the words that are given with regular font denote the words that exist in the corresponding word-group obtained from Roget's Thesaurus (and are thus explicitly forced to achieve increased dimension values), while emboldened words denote the words that achieve increased dimension values by virtue of their co-occurrence statistics with the thesaurus-based words (indirectly, without being explicitly forced).
+This again illustrates that a semantic concept can indeed be coded to a vector dimension provided that a sensible lexical resource is used to guide semantically related words to the desired vector dimension via the proposed objective function in Eq.~\eqref{eq:proposed}.
 Even the words that do not appear in, but are semantically related to, the word-groups that we formed using Roget's Thesaurus, are indirectly affected by the proposed algorithm.
 They also reflect the associated concepts at their respective dimensions even though the objective functions for their particular vectors are not modified.
 This point cannot be overemphasized.
 Although the word-groups extracted from Roget's Thesaurus impose a degree of supervision to the process, the fact that the remaining words in the entire vocabulary are also indirectly affected makes the proposed method a semi-supervised approach that can handle words that are not in these chosen word-groups.
 A qualitative example of this result can be seen in the last column of Table~\ref{table:effect_on_top_words}.
 It is interesting to note the appearance of words such as \verb|guerilla|, \verb|insurgency|, \verb|mujahideen|, \verb|Wehrmacht| and \verb|Luftwaffe| in addition to the more obvious and straightforward \verb|army|, \verb|soldiers| and \verb|troops|, all of which are not present in the associated word-group \verb|WARFARE|.